The Clear Edge

 Week 1–2: Capture your delivery

-Document your complete delivery process: what you do, when you do it, how long it takes.
+• Document your complete delivery process: what you do, when you do it, and how long each step takes.

-Note what tools you use, what the client provides, and what decisions you make.
+• Note which tools you use, what the client provides, and what decisions you make at each stage.

 This isn’t theoretical documentation.
 It’s operational capture, where you write what you actually do, not what you think you should do, covering every step, every exception, and every edge case.